 With their conversational skills at the ready, Spanish students have a linguistic passport to explore almost two dozen countries and territories that conduct life in Spanish.
 All Spanish classes incorporate activities that draw on this wealth of cultural and linguistic variety.
-Spanish is learned via immersion through conversing, problem solving, debating, giving speeches, acting, and composing.
+Spanish is learned via immersion through conversing, problem solving, debating, speech making, acting, and composing.
 After completing the third year of Spanish, students are ready to take AP seminars.

 Spanish I and II